-\end{restatable} We can cast quantum theory both as a causal and as a non-causal theory.
+\end{restatable} We can cast quantum theory both as a terminal and as a non-terminal theory.
 In the former case, the processes are the completely positive trace preserving (CPTP) maps and the trace plays the role of the discard.
 In the latter case, the processes are the completely positive trace non-increasing maps.
 This is essentially equivalent to quantum theory with post-selection.
-When we refer to quantum theory in this work, we mean the causal version of quantum theory.
+When we refer to quantum theory in this work, we mean the terminal version of quantum theory.

+We note that in the framework of operational probabilistic theories (OPT) the terminality condition instead states there is a unique \textit{deterministic} effect \cite{chiribella2010probabilistic}.
+While this seems like a weaker requirement, both this and \cref{causal} are physically the same as they both formalise the same idea, namely that future measurements should not influence past outcomes.
+For more details, see \cref{app:PTs}.

-In causal theories, there is a simple condition for a process to be non-signalling.
+In terminal theories, there is a simple condition for a process to be non-signalling.
 We say that a process

-does not signal from $X$ to $B$ if
+does not signal from $Y$ to $A$ if

 for some process $\mathtt{A}$.
 Note that the systems $X, Y, A, B$ may be composite systems.